dgentry/mergeinator/README.md

 Visualizing which file differs and which one is newer/older/larger might help the user choose better/quicker.

-Maybe the ASCII UI could have the file on left is always white, file on right is always yellow or something like that.
+Maybe the ASCII UI could have the file on left be always white, file on right always yellow or something like that.
 (On black background)

 The logging is better than it was, but could probably be more readable.